oleobal/MTGBot/README.md

-Discord Bot to fetch and display Magic : the Gathering cards.
+Discord Bot with Magic: the Gathering --related features.
 ---

 ..
 And other minor features.
 Here's a list of commands :